SevlaMare/POC_kubernetes/readme.md

 - To store the images initially a bucket with the same API as AWS S3 would be used, called MinIO, due it complexity do be deployed on kubenertes, at moment a simple filesystem upload will be used, the application is ready to be used with it as soon as the confirations are solved.

 ### 2.4 Future Optimizations
-- To deal with large images, specific libraries that relies on GPU hardware can be used which would required way less time to process, to keep the memory footprint low while handling the large images, also would be necessary some customization to process it in steps rather than loading all the image as most solutions do out of the box. \
+- To deal with large images, specific libraries that relies on GPU hardware can be used which would required way less time to process, to keep the memory footprint low while handling the large images, also would be necessary some customization to process it in steps rather than loading all the image as most solutions do out of the box.
-- If the system is expected to primarily handle small files, using a serverless approach to facilitate auto-scaling setup would allow to processing more files in less time. \
+- If the system is expected to primarily handle small files, using a serverless approach to facilitate auto-scaling setup would allow to processing more files in less time.
--Extra queue to keep track of failed jobs, so the system can retry to process then before marking it as permanent fail. \
+- Extra queue to keep track of failed jobs, so the system can retry to process then before marking it as permanent fail.
--If the system is primarily receiving large files, then using a queue for the upload could be necessary to prevent the system from running out of memory.
-Currently, the system uses a chunk-based approach that loads 1 MB at a time, so roughly estimating, it can handle around 1000 simultaneous large file uploads for every 1 GB of free memory on the server. \
+- If the system is primarily receiving large files, then using a queue for the upload could be necessary to prevent the system from running out of memory.
+Currently, the system uses a chunk-based approach that loads 1 MB at a time, so roughly estimating, it can handle around 1000 simultaneous large file uploads for every 1 GB of free memory on the server.

 # 3 To go into production
--Adjust the volumes to use what is available on-premises (example NFS) instead of local storage, redis need a stateful set. \
+- Adjust the volumes to use what is available on-premises (example NFS) instead of local storage, redis need a stateful set.
--For small workloads, a single node multi drive must be enough, define the persistent volumes and tweak the resources settings. \
+-For small workloads, a single node multi drive must be enough, define the persistent volumes and tweak the resources settings.
--For high data workloads, a scalable object storage solution is necessary, which can be achieved using AWS S3 or an alternative in terms of features and easy to use would be MinIO, allowing the storages to scale through Kubernetes. \
+- For high data workloads, a scalable object storage solution is necessary, which can be achieved using AWS S3 or an alternative in terms of features and easy to use would be MinIO, allowing the storages to scale through Kubernetes.
--For high throughput of parallel requests, replace Redis with Kafka, due to its built-in concurrency controls. \
+-For high throughput of parallel requests, replace Redis with Kafka, due to its built-in concurrency controls.
--Address security protocols, such as compliance and regulatory requirements, demanded by the use case (e.g. encrypt data). \
+- Address security protocols, such as compliance and regulatory requirements, demanded by the use case (e.g. encrypt data).
--Implement server routines, like backup and recovery procedures.
+- Implement server routines, like backup and recovery procedures.

 # 4 Requirements
 -Docker 27.2.0 [install guide](https://docs.docker.com/engine/install/) \